mbasso/gccx/docs/introduction.md

 ## Differences from JSX

-`CPX` is based on [JSX](https://facebook.github.io/jsx/), so they are very similar, otherwise there are some important differences.
+`CPX` is based on [JSX](https://facebook.github.io/jsx/), so they are very similar, however there are some important differences.
 This is mainly because C++ is a weakly typed language while Javascript is a dynamically typed language.
 For this reason you have to pay attention to a set of syntactic rules, for example, you have to write children in different ways, as shown here:

 ```